-Other-than-temporary impairment ("OTTI") losses in the first quarter of 2012 were related to our investments in Texas Competitive Electric Holdings bonds.
-In 2011, OTTI losses related to our investments in Kraft Foods (\$169 million) and Wells Fargo (\$337 million).
-The OTTI losses recorded in the first quarters of 2012 and 2011 had no impact whatsoever on the asset values recorded in our Consolidated Balance Sheets or on our consolidated shareholders' equity as of March 31, 2012 and 2011.
+Investment gains/losses for the second quarter and first six months of 2011 included a pre-tax gain of \$1.25 billion from the redemption of our GS Preferred investment.
+Other-than-temporary impairment ("OTTI") losses in the first six months of 2012 were attributable to our investments in Texas Competitive Electric Holdings bonds.
+In 2011, OTTI losses related to our investments in Kraft Foods (\$169 million) and Wells Fargo (\$337 million) common stock.
+These OTTI losses had no impact whatsoever on the asset values recorded in our Consolidated Balance Sheets or on our consolidated shareholders' equity when the OTTI losses were recognized.
 Although we have periodically recorded OTTI losses in earnings in the past, we continue to hold positions in many of these securities.
-The recognition of such losses in earnings rather than in accumulated other comprehensive income does not necessarily indicate that sales are imminent or planned and sales ultimately may not occur for numerous years or even decades.
+The recognition of such losses in earnings rather than in accumulated other comprehensive income does not necessarily indicate that sales are imminent or planned and sales ultimately may not occur for a number of years.
 Furthermore, the recognition of OTTI losses does not necessarily indicate that the loss in value of the security is permanent or that the market price of the security will not subsequently increase to and ultimately exceed our original cost.